Summary of Changes After Quest March Downtime 2025

 Quest login nodes should now be accessed via SSH or FastX using the hostname login.quest.northwestern.edu.
 This hostname utilizes a new load balancer which will improve user experience on the log-in nodes.

-Please note that the new hostname login.quest.northwestern.edu will require using Northwestern's GlobalProtect VPN when outside of the United States.
+Please note that the new hostname login.quest.northwestern.edu requires using Northwestern's GlobalProtect VPN when outside of the United States.

-The previous hostnames (quest.northwestern.edu, quest.it.northwestern.edu, quer31.ci.northwestern.edu, quser32.ci.northwestern.edu, quser33.ci.northwestern.edu, quser34.ci.northwestern.edu) can still be used to connect to Quest login nodes but are now deprecated.
-These hostnames will redirect to the new load balancer, so they also require using GlobalProtect VPN when outside of the United States.
+The previous hostnames (quest.northwestern.edu, quest.it.northwestern.edu, quser31.ci.northwestern.edu, quser32.ci.northwestern.edu, quser33.ci.northwestern.edu, quser34.ci.northwestern.edu) can still be used to connect to Quest login nodes but are now deprecated.
+These hostnames redirect to the new load balancer, so they also require using GlobalProtect VPN when outside of the United States.

-After downtime, individual Quest login nodes can no longer be accessed directly from connections coming from outside of Quest.
-You will still be able to SSH between any login nodes after you have connected.
+Individual Quest login nodes can no longer be accessed directly from connections coming from outside of Quest.
+You can still SSH between any login nodes after you have connected.

 Changes to FastX

-The FastX Server version will upgraded from 3.2.77 to 3.3.65 .
+The FastX Server version was upgraded from 3.2.77 to 3.3.65 .
 This upgrade should improve the experience for users of FastX and not change user workflows.

 We will no longer be providing the KDE desktop as an option for a virtual desktop; the GNOME Desktop application is available as an alternative.